 Surprisingly, strengthening your hips doesn’t only help with hip pain, but can even help alleviate knee and lower back pain as well!
 Everything is so connected that if those imbalances get out of control they can start causing pain in other areas of the body as well.

 Before trying anything, however, be sure you check with your doctor if you have any questions or concerns.
-These 3 steps are assuming you’re relatively healthy and do not have any medical conditions or injuries that could be worsened by performing these stretches and exercises.
+These 3 steps are meant to be applied to a healthy person.
+Be sure your hip problems are not related to an underlying medical cause, condition or injury that could be worsened by performing these stretches and exercises.

 step 1: getting to the root of the problem